digingbil/com_nxpeasyforms/README.md

 ### Administrator Builder UX

+-   **Integration capsules and toolbar polish**: The builder header now surfaces enabled integrations as compact capsule tags (existing forms only), stays reactive as configurations change, and restyled integration actions (Mailchimp fetch, Salesforce/HubSpot mapping buttons, "Add a Password field") with icon-labeled secondary buttons for visual consistency.
+The administrator toolbar (`.js-stools-container-bar`) also adopts a flex layout so search, filter, and select controls remain on a single row across screen sizes.
 -   **Hidden sidebar in form builder**: Updated `Form/HtmlView.php` to hide the Joomla administrator sidebar (`#sidebarmenu`) when editing forms in the builder, providing more screen real estate and a cleaner editing experience.
 -   **Updated post-submission template**: Removed "Custom URL Alias" and "Author Attribution" fields from the post-submission form template, streamlining the article submission workflow.
 -   **Updated Joomla Article integration defaults**: Changed default author mode from "Anonymous" to "No user" (value: 'none'), removed meta description and meta keywords field mappings from integration settings and form defaults.